HanyRabah/fred-app/README.md

 - Using Css @import is not the best approach, because it adds to the time that it takes to load css before page can load.
 - Using Typescript
 - Writing unit tests and e2e tests
+- Maybe a loader for the chart first time will be better approach while hitting the api

 Thanks.